 90 Days Due Notice

 An officer should know for three months ahead their rest days, and the start and end times of their tour of duty.
 These should not be changed except for exigencies of duty.
 An exigency is not defined in the police regulations, however the dictionary definition is as good a guide as any and this defines an exigency as 'an urgent or pressing situation'.
+It should also be one that is not reasonably avoidable.

 The three month roster should be published one month before it is due to commence.
 If you have received a duty change for a date before the date on the home page then you have not had due notice and need to be enquiring of your resource unit the reason for the change of duty and consulting your local federation representative.
 The notification of the change does not include the date changed and the date on which you were notified.
 It should be 90 clear days.